 The students have time to go to Jerusalem on a number of occasions.
-During the time that Yeshiva is in session (not including Bein Ha’zmanim) all boys are required to sleep in the dorms.
+During the time that Yeshiva is in session (not including Bein Ha’Zmanim) all students are required to sleep in the dorms.
 This includes Saturday nights.

-Saturday nights are also free nights, although the Yeshiva does host a Melave Malka every Saturday night at the home of one of the local rebbeim.
+Saturday nights are also free nights, although the Yeshiva often hosts a Melave Malka at the home of one of the local Rebbeim.

 On Fridays, the students are free to leave after Shacharit.

-We encourage parents to visit their sons during their year in Yeshiva, especially during the “Bein Ha’zmanim” days designated in the Yeshiva calendar.
+We encourage parents to visit their sons during their year in Yeshiva, especially during the “Bein Ha’Zmanim” days designated in the Yeshiva calendar.
 Parents who plan to visit their son while the Yeshiva is in session are requested that they take their son out of the Yeshiva for a minimal amount of time and keep in mind the Yeshiva’s schedule as much as possible.
+A good rule of thumb is 3 days and 2 nights.
 Our years of experience have shown that taking a student out of the Yeshiva environment for a longer period impacts negatively on his overall experience.

 We require all visiting parents to fill out the Parental Visitation Form prior to your visit.
 Please visit our page dedicated to family visits for more information, including apartments available to rent in the area.